durrantX/Movie-Recommendation-System/README.md

 # Summary
 * A movie recommendation system was developed to address the business problem using the MovieLens dataset.
 * Data exploration revealed a positive bias in ratings and data sparsity due to low user engagement.
-* Model-based collaborative filtering approach using Spark’s MLlib was employed.
+* Model-based collaborative filtering approach using Sparks MLlib was employed.
 * A baseline model was tested with explicit feedback, and a cold-start strategy defined to handle null predictions.
 * Hyperparameter tuning was conducted using Spark's machine learning pipeline, leveraging ParamGridBuilder and CrossValidator to optimize model performance.
 * Root Mean Square Error (RMSE) was the primary accuracy metric for model evaluation, with the final model achieving an RMSE of 0.8769 compared to the baseline of 0.8813.